LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/edgeualplugin/index.rst

 In previous chapter we can notice that we have loaded data, but no useful information could be seen, just the geometry of the tokamak using a lot of colors.
-In this tutorial we’ll first explain what those multiple color represent and then how to display full information we want.
+In this tutorial we'll first explain what those multiple color represent and then how to display full information we want.

 Subgrids and Multi-Block Inspector